One day when I was five, I thought the sky was falling.

-“My apologies, ma’am,” he said with an indolent shrug.
+“My apologies, ma’am,” he said with a shrug.
 “I wasn’t aware there was one.”

-His audacity made the hairs on the back of my neck stand on end.
+His audacity made the hairs on the back of my neck stand upright.

 For a second I thought he was going to protest, but then he pouted.
 “Fine.”

 “Good.
 Now, why don’t you tell the class a bit about yourself?”

 He heaved a put-upon sigh, as if she’d asked him to scrub the floor of the boys’ toilets with a toothbrush.
 “Well, folks,” he said, “the name’s Remy Montrose.
 I’m eighteen years old, but don’t ask me to buy you beer because the answer will be no.” His lips curved upwards in a sardonic grin.
 “I moved here from a sunny little town near Byron Bay with my parents and my sisters.
 My maman is French and cooks a mean soufflé.”

 He placed a hand over his heart, that grin stretching wider.
 “As for moi, I like long walks on the beach, sipping mojitos while watching the sun set, and sharing romantic candlelit dinners with gorgeous men.”

 I tensed, but the boy—Remy—either didn’t hear him or chose to ignore the insult.
 All he did was slide his eyes across to Miss Osbourne and raise one slender brow.
 “Too much information?”

 “I think that will do, thank you.”
 The faint flush on her cheeks was the only sign of her displeasure.
 “I expect everyone to make Remy feel welcome.
 Do I have a volunteer to show him around and help him settle in?”